-Q1: Why does MCIR say that this student is incomplete for MMR or Varicella?
-It looks to me like he/she should be complete
+Q1: MCIR shows students as incomplete for MMR or Varicella.
+It looks to me like he/she should be complete.

 Q2: How can I quickly find a student in MCIR?

-A2: Use the Wildcard (*) Search to improve your chances of finding a student the first time.
-The Wildcard Search prevents the creation of duplicate student records in the MCIR.
+A2: Use the Wildcard (*) Search to improve your chance of finding a student the first time.
+The Wildcard Search prevent the creation of duplicate student records in the MCIR.

 Q3: Why can’t I add a student?

 A3: Michigan children born 1994 to present are in the MCIR system.
 To add a student that was born before 1994, or born outside of Michigan, you must attempt your search two consecutive times using only the Last Name, First Name, and Birthdate, then you will see the option to add the student.
 If you need help searching for these students, try the Wildcard (*) Search.

 If you attempt searching and still do not see the option to add a student, you have a pop-up blocker on your computer that needs to be disabled: How to Disable Common Pop-Up Blockers.